1. Find out which waste to separate

 - You want to contribute to a healthier environment.
 If you separate waste, the materials can be recycled.

-- By co-signing a mutual contract, set up by an entrepreneur society or a company investment zone (bedrijveninvesteringszone, read how to set up one, in Dutch);
+- By co-signing a mutual contract, set up by an entrepreneur society, or a business improvement zone (bedrijveninvesteringszone, read how to set up one);

 - By entering a contract set up by your sector organisation.